| English

 - My "EA", a double D buckle that slides along sling, as pictured

-in Morier paintings of the mid-18th Century.
+in David Morier paintings of the British infantry in 1751.
 Buckle can be easily removed

 convenient to the Men at exercise..."
-The two slings below (D and
+The three slings below (D,

 D - This sling is and based upon an original in Scotland.